|Bill Carr – CarrSports Consulting (President)

 Not reaching out to the media, whose job it is to evaluate coaches.
 Many of us are really plugged in and know these coaches for their entire careers (which is more than can be said for most search firms).
 I’ve watched these guys coach dozens of times – why wouldn’t you ask me my thoughts?
 Not to mention that if we have a conversation and you specifically tell me that it’s off the record, now I can’t report on it.
-So many athletic directors run around trying to keep the search process secretive, when they accomplish the same by actually speaking directly to us… and actually get some good advice out of the conversation, too.
+So many athletic directors run around trying to keep the search process secretive, when they can accomplish the same by actually speaking directly to us… and actually get some good advice out of the conversation, too.

 You may speak to more coaches on an ongoing basis than just about anyone out there.
 How do you assess whether a coach will be a good fit for a particular institution?

 The truth is there’s no sure fire way to know if someone’s going to be successful in a situation, which is part of the reason why I stopped grading coaching hires.
 But let’s take NC State for instance – they clearly want a guy with a big personality, who’s going to go after UNC and Duke.
 Many perceived Gottfried as not being a great game coach (which I tend to agree with).
 And so in making a new hire, they have to look for three characteristics that are essential to being successful in pretty much any situation – the coach has to: be good with people, be a good coach on the court, and be able to recruit.